DiegoSalazar/watto_spaceship_emporium/README.md

 # Wattos Spaceship Emporium

-This is a rails 4 app created to solve a front end coding challenge.
-It consists of a products index page and product detail page using the Bootstrap HTML framework.
+This is a Rails 5 app created to solve a front end coding challenge.
+It consists of a product index page and product detail page using the Bootstrap HTML framework.

 ## Demo